NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 <h2>Introduction</h2>

-This document describes how to set up the EGX Stack Version 3.1 on a Jetson Xavier NX DevKit to deploy AI applications via Helm charts from NGC.
+This document describes how to set up EGX Stack Version 3.1 on a Jetson Xavier NX DevKit to deploy AI applications via Helm charts from NGC.

 The final environment will include:

 - JetPack 4.5
-- Kubernetes version 1.18.8
+- Kubernetes version 1.18.14
 - Helm 3.3.3
 - NVIDIA Container Runtime 1.0.1-dev